Creutzfeldt-Jakob disease (CJD) is a rare, fatal, degenerative brain disorder characterized by rapidly progressive

 is a different prion disease caused by eating contaminated beef products.
 This variant form differs from other forms of CJD because it affects younger people and has a longer average time course.

 It is generally believed that CJD is caused by infectious proteins called prions.
 Prions are normal proteins in the body.
 If these prions fold up in a different way than normal, they may transform into the protein that causes the illness.
 The build-up of abnormal prions may be linked to the brain damage associated with CJD.

 People over 50 years old have an increased chance of getting sporadic CJD.

 Family members with CJD increase your chance of getting familial CJD.
 Approximately 10% of cases are inherited.

-Factors that may increase your chance of getting iatrogenic CJD include: Use of cadaveric growth hormoneCornea transplantsDura mater graftsHealthcare workers who work with brain tissuesBlood transfusion from someone with CJD
+Factors that may increase your chance of getting iatrogenic CJD include: Use of cadaveric growth hormoneCornea transplantsDura mater (brain tissue) graftsHealthcare workers who work with brain tissuesBlood transfusion from someone with CJD

 Symptoms may include: Memory lapsesDifficulty concentratingImpaired judgmentDifficulty with speechLoss of coordinationBlurred visionBehavior and mood changesMuscle spasmsSeizuresLoss of mental and physical function